-- (H) (J) All dogs in the same enclosure at the same time must be compatible, as determined by observation.
+- (F) (G) Primary enclosures must be placed no higher than 42 inches above the floor and may not be placed over or stacked on top of another cage or primary enclosure; - (G) (H) Feces, hair, dirt, debris and food waste must be removed from primary enclosures and housing facilities at least daily or more often, if necessary sufficiently often to prevent accumulation and to reduce disease hazards, insects, pests and odors; - (H) (I) All dogs in the same enclosure at the same time must be compatible, as determined by observation.
 Breeding females in heat may not be in the same enclosure at the same time with sexually mature males, except for breeding purposes.
 Breeding females and their litters may not be in the same enclosure at the same time with other adult dogs.
 Puppies under 12 weeks may not be in the same enclosure at the same time with other adult dogs, other than the dam or foster dam unless under immediate supervision.
-Dogs which are fearful or aggressive toward other animals, are stressed by the presence of other animals, require individual monitoring, or are ill and require treatment that cannot be provided in group housing shall be separated from other dogs and provided with individual enrichment; and - (I) (K) Sick dogs shall be isolated sufficiently so as not to endanger the health of other dogs and protocols shall be in place to control parasites and prevent transmission of contagious diseases. - (d) To ensure compliance with state animal care laws and regulations, commercial dog breeding locations are subject to biannual inspections by animal control officers or law-enforcement officers. - (e) It is unlawful for a commercial dog breeder to operate if he or she has been convicted of animal cruelty in any local, state or federal jurisdiction. - (f) Any commercial dog breeder who violates any provision of this section is guilty of a misdemeanor and, upon conviction thereof, shall be fined not more than \$1,000 per violation.
+Dogs which are fearful or aggressive toward other animals, are stressed by the presence of other animals, require individual monitoring, or are ill and require treatment that cannot be provided in group housing shall be separated from other dogs and provided with individual enrichment; and - (I) (J) Sick dogs shall be isolated sufficiently so as not to endanger the health of other dogs and protocols shall be in place to control parasites and prevent transmission of contagious diseases. - (d) To ensure compliance with state animal care laws and regulations, commercial dog breeding locations are subject to biannual inspections by animal control officers or lawenforcement officers.

+- (e) It is unlawful for a commercial dog breeder to operate if he or she has been convicted of animal cruelty in any local, state, or federal jurisdiction. - (f) Any commercial dog breeder who violates any provision of this section is guilty of a misdemeanor and, upon conviction thereof, shall be fined not more than \$1,000 \$1,500 per violation.
 In any proceeding brought pursuant to the provisions of this section, a circuit judge or magistrate may grant a person accused of violating this section an improvement period not to exceed one year upon such terms and conditions as the judge or magistrate may determine.
-Upon successful completion of the improvement period the judge or magistrate shall dismiss the charges.

-(g) Nothing in this section exempts a facility licensed by the United States Department of Agriculture from compliance.

-(h) Nothing in this section prevents any local, state or federal law-enforcement agency from investigating animal cruelty in commercial dog breeding operations.
+Upon successful completion of the improvement period the judge or magistrate shall dismiss the charges. - (g) Nothing in this section exempts a facility licensed by the United States Department of Agriculture from compliance. - (h) (g) Nothing in this section prevents any local, state or federal law-enforcement agency from investigating animal cruelty in commercial dog breeding operations.